mgechev/revive/README.md

 //revive:enable:unexported-return
 ```

-This way, `revive` will not warn you for that you're returning an object of an unexported type, from an exported function.
+This way, `revive` will not warn you that you're returning an object of an unexported type, from an exported function.

 You can document why you disable the linter by adding a trailing text in the directive, for example